 - Both papers must have been graded B or better.

-You must select your preferred option before the beginning of the third semester.
+You must select your preferred option before the beginning of the penultimate semester.
 At that point, you must complete a form indicating your choice, as well as information regarding your proposed writings and examination committee members.